kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-python-app-with-opentelemetry-collector-and-tracetest.md

 ## Python app

-The Python app is a simple flask app, contained in the `app.py` file.
+The Python app is a simple Flask app, contained in the `app.py` file.

 The code below imports all the Flask, and OpenTelemetry libraries and configures both manual and automatic OpenTelemetry instrumentation.